robertbraeutigam/scan/README.md

 There can not be any out-of-order timestamps, but each Packet may advance this timestamp in its own context.
 For example a Data Packet for year-end summary data may only advance once a year and send the same Data for the whole year.

+The Controller must keep a queue of length 1 for each modality.
+This is for discarding obsolete messages quicker.

+#### INVOKE ADAPTIVE RATE CONTROL (04)

+Indicate the rate the given command can be invoked.

+Request content:
+* Command Id (variable length integer)
+* Rate Difference (2 byte number)

+The Command Id is the command to which this rate applies.

+The Rate Difference is similar to the Data Adaptive Rate Control message.

+Note that rate limiting messages always originate from invoking commands.
+All invoke requests will cause this message to be replied.

 #### IGNORE (255)